 Minimum Credit Criteria Liquidity Risk Market Risk Max %/value of total investments Max. maturity period

-Loans to Third - term no £20m ongoing
+Loans to Third - term no £30m (£10m ongoing

-Parties or Authority
+Parties or Authority max with any

-owned companies
+owned companies single party)

 Unlisted equities in companies may be purchased and held for service reasons.
 The limit of such investments would be £100,000.